grmirand4/grmirand4/README.md

 ### Who am I?

-🌟 Passionate Physicist and Data Scientist in training dedicated to transforming data into valuable insights.<br>
-🔭 Master's student in Physics, specializing in Observational Cosmology with a focus on Machine Learning.<br>
+🔭 Master's researcher in Physics, specializing in Observational Cosmology with a focus on Machine Learning.<br>
 🎓 B.Sc. and Lic. in Physics.<br>
-💻 I have over 3 years of experience in Python development for data acquisition, processing, and analysis.<br>
+💻 4+ years of experience in Python for scientific software development, data acquisition, processing, and analysis.<br>
+🌟 Interested in Data Science, Astronomy and Education.<br>
-🧠 My hobbies and interests include: astronomy, education, [photography](https://www.flickr.com/photos/gabrielresend3/), numismatics, languages, culture in general, and, of course, playing with data!
+🧠 My hobbies include: [photography](https://www.flickr.com/photos/gabrielresend3/), numismatics, languages, culture in general, and stargazing.

 ### 📚 Education

 - **UFBA - Federal University of Bahia**
   M.Sc. in Physics | Aug 2024 - Present
-  - Specializing in Observational Cosmology.
+  - Specializing in Observational Cosmology and astronomical data analysis using AI.

   B.Sc. and Lic. in Physics | May 2017 - Jul 2023
   - Developed a project on Spectroscopy that competed for the UFBA Undergraduate Research Award 2021.